RohitBandaru/rohitbandaru.github.io/_posts/2022-01-11-knowledge-distillation-ssl.md

 ## Method

-{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/seed.png" description="SEED" source="https://arxiv.org/abs/2101.04731" %}
+{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/seed.png" caption="SEED" alt="SEED" source="https://arxiv.org/abs/2101.04731" %}

 1. Train the teacher, independent of the student network.
 Any of the recent state-of-the-art SSL methods or even supervised models (ResNet trained on ImageNet classification) can be used here.
 The only requirement is that the model must produce image representations.
 The teacher networks weights are then frozen.